OpenTermsArchive/docs/content/collections/reference/metadata.md

 {{< configOption
     name="governance"
     type="object"
-    description="Map of organizations involved in the collection's governance, with organization names as keys governance object, see [Governance](#governance) section." required=false
+    description="Map of organizations involved in the collection's governance, with organization names as keys and [governance objects](#governance) as values." required=false
 >}}